Spike2606/LO-FI-Music-Player/README.md

 ## Instalation

-Please feel free using the app by forking the source code or directly downloading .exe version of the app (you must have the JDK installed on your PC).
+Please feel free using the app by forking the source code or directly downloading .exe version of the app (you must have the JDK installed on your PC)./n
 .exe download -

 ## © Copyright